-I get a little dismayed when I see travel site after travel site where the people are going on wilderness treks, venturing into developing countries, or backpacking across mountain ranges.
+I get a little dismayed when I see travel site after travel site where the people are going on wilderness treks, venture into developing countries, or backpack across mountain ranges.

 I’m so not that person.